-Two non-indigenous, invasive animal species have been documented on the preserve: red imported fire ants (Solenopsis invicta) and brown anoles (Anolis sagrei).
+Three non-indigenous, invasive animal species have been documented on the preserve: red imported fire ants (Solenopsis invicta) and brown anoles (Anolis sagrei).
+Coyotes have also been documented on the preserve.
 Based on the natural communities found within the preserve, proximity to residential areas and geographic location, several more species (native and non-native) have the potential to impact the Alligator Flag Preserve to varying degrees.
 Brief descriptions of documented and undocumented but potentially problematic species are provided in the following paragraphs.